tmeras/ReSellMart/README.md

 ### Orders
 - Checkout products (from various sellers) in cart and place orders, with purchase and sale email notifications to buyer and sellers, respectively
-- Pay for order using Stripe (sandbox mode)
+- Pay for orders using Stripe (sandbox mode)
 - View sales and mark sold products as shipped
 - View purchases and mark bought products as delivered